carrdsXYZ/blog-v1/src/pages/blog/post1/index.md

 These creators represent a market segment that is growing rapidly with unique, unseen before, needs.

-I'm excited about what's to come for these individuals
+I'm excited about what's to come for these individuals.